8/3/2020

 Chief Executive Officer

-So I'll start, let Britt add on if he'd like.
-I mean, I think that the generic market has continued to perform in a way consistent with the past several quarters.
-As you know, we focus more on the spread, the difference between the sell price and the acquisition price.
-And we don't tend to comment on generic deflation too much.
-But I would continue to characterize that market as stable and as consistent with what we've seen over past quarters.
-I think it's, I think the disruptions to generic supply from COVID have been well-managed and quite minimal.
-And, you know, it may not even be attributable to COVID per se.
-We do have a dedicated and focused team that we stood up at the outside of this pandemic to work closely with suppliers, not just existing suppliers, but other suppliers around the globe to forecast and track our views of inventory and inventory availability.
-But I would say thus far, thus far through certainly our first quarter, the supply situation has been well-managed.
+So I'll start and let Britt add on if he'd like.
+I mean, I think that the generic market has continued to perform well. you know, in a way consistent with the past several quarters.
+As you know, we focus more on the spread, the difference between the sell price and the acquisition price, and we don't tend to comment on generic deflation too much.
+But I would, you know, continue to characterize that market as stable and as consistent with what we've seen over past quarters.
+I think the disruptions to generic supply from COVID have been well managed and quite minimal and may not even be attributable to COVID per se.
+We do have a dedicated and focused team that we stood up at the outset of this pandemic to work closely with suppliers, not just existing suppliers, but other suppliers around the globe. to forecast and track our views of inventory and inventory availability.
+But I would say thus far, through certainly our first quarter, the supply situation has been well managed.

 speaker